 load_plugin_textdomain()

-Loads the .mo translation file from the specified folder.
+translation file from the specified folder.
 Does not work with MU plugins.

-The .mo file must be named: TRANSLATION_DOMAIN-LOCALE.mo
+file should be named: TRANSLATION_DOMAIN-LOCALE.mo

-and the Russian language has been selected LOCALE = ru_RU, then the files should be named: my-plugin-ru_RU.mo
+), the files should be named: my-plugin-ru_RU.mo

 and my-plugin-ru_RU.po